Neuralic/web-game/launcher/studio/README.md

 at the top of the file.
 Replace it with the real plugin source before building anything you intend to hand to another person.
 Shipping the placeholder would install a file that does nothing.

+### Both files must ship together

+`AdventureBloxPlugin.lua` is **not** embedded inside the compiled `.exe`, so the installer only works if both files are sitting in the same folder when someone runs it:

+- `AdventureBloxStudioSetup.exe`
+- `AdventureBloxPlugin.lua`

+If only the `.exe` is shared, the installer will run but fail with "Couldn't find AdventureBloxPlugin.lua next to the installer."

+The easiest way to hand this to someone is to zip both files together into one archive (e.g. `AdventureBloxStudioSetup.zip`) so there's a single download and no risk of the two files getting separated.

 ## Requirements